-A Tanzania tour is not complete without safari in the most famous safari park in the world: Serengeti National Park.
+A Tanzania Safari Tours is not complete without safari in the most famous safari park in the world: Serengeti National Park.
 This park hosts the most extensive population of wild animals on earth and has a complex and untouched ecosystem.
 Serengeti means “endless plains” in the language of the Maasai, a description that the Serengeti completely lives up to.
 Even the (long) drive towards your accommodation is one continuous safari!
 The park is usually described as divided into three regions: Serengeti plains, Western corridor and Northern Serengeti.
 The latter is where we can witness wildebeest and zebra migrating in their millions during the Great Migration, following the ancient rhythm of Africa’s seasons.
 This is one of the most impressive natural events in the world.
 No matter which part of the park and in which season you visit, very few people forget their first encounter with the Serengeti.

 En-route Game drive

 The Serengeti National Park stretches 14763 square km North to Kenya and bordering Lake Victoria to the West.
 On arrival at this one of a kind National Park you immediately continue with your game drive en-route to your accommodation.
 This is a great warm up for what is about to come during your time in this park of the vast plains.
 Most of the national park is open and grassy.
 Many visitors get most excited about spotting the wild cats here are many of lions in the Serengeti and you have a fair chance to see cheetahs, although they are difficult to spot.
 We recommend to actively help your ranger to search the area.
 Ultimately, when it comes to good sightings, the Serengeti rarely disappoints!

 Full day of Game Drive